Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • focus states that are obvious the moment you tab into the page

-That is visible product care.
+Visible product care.
 It tells the user that someone cared enough to finish the edges instead of admiring the concept.
+A glossy interface with vague errors, weak focus, and half-designed empty states is expensive wallpaper wrapped around low-trust behaviour.

 Practical test